 Why it’s not a notes app

-Notes apps — Notion, Obsidian, Apple Notes, Bear — solve a capture problem.
-Their core promise is: get it out of your head and into a structured place where you can find it later.
-They are excellent at this.
+Notes apps are excellent places to store thinking.
+Notion, Obsidian, Apple Notes, and Bear help you write, connect, and retrieve.
 Many people who come to Featherlist already have a notes app they rely on.

-The issue is that capture and follow-through are different problems.
+The issue is that saved context still needs a decision.
 You can have flawless notes and still lose the thread every morning.
 You can have a Notion full of projects and still re-decide what matters at 9am.
-The notes are there.
-The gap is between the note and the action — between the intention and the moment you actually do it.
+The gap is between raw capture and a trusted destination.

 Why it’s not a habit tracker